laur89/docker-borg-mysql-backup/README.md

     ERR_NOTIF               space separated error notification methods; supported values are {mail,pushover,healthchecksio}; optional
-    NOTIF_SUBJECT           notifications' subject/title; defaults to '{p}: backup error on {h}'
+    NOTIF_SUBJECT           notifications' subject/title; defaults to '{p}: backup error on {h}' ADD_NOTIF_TAIL          whether all error messages should contain the trailing block of additional info; defaults to 'true';
+    NOTIF_TAIL_MSG          replaces the default contents of trailing error notifications; only in effect if ADD_NOTIF_TAIL=true

       following params {MAIL,SMTP}_* are only used if ERR_NOTIF value contains 'mail';
       also note all SMTP_* env vars besides SMTP_ACCOUNT are ignored if you've